A Fox, a Rabbit, and a Cabbage: Plot

-Lester suggests to his wife Linda that they take a holiday in Mexico; he intends to flee permanently to escape Malvo.
+Lester suggests to his wife Linda that they take a holiday to Acapulco; he intends to flee permanently to escape Malvo.
 They pack, but as they are about to leave, Molly arrives to ask about the murders in Vegas.
 Lester makes up a story, saying he never met anyone on his way back to the hotel room.
 Molly asks why they tried to board a plane at the last minute, and Linda backs up Lester's story by saying she was homesick.
 Molly tells them the Vegas PD will be sending over some security footage, so they should not leave town for a while.
 Meanwhile, Malvo arrives in town and searches for Lester.

 That night, Lester buys two online plane tickets out of Minneapolis while still constantly looking over his shoulder for Malvo.
 He tells Linda they are leaving soon.
 She reminds him they need to stay in town, but Lester lies and says he talked with Molly and they are free to go.
 Before leaving town, Lester says they need to stop by the office to pick up some cash and their passports from the safe.
 In the parking lot, Lester notices a light on that he did not turn on.
 Suspicious, he sends Linda into the office wearing his coat to get what they came for.
 Malvo appears inside the office and shoots Linda in the back of her head, thinking her to be Lester.
 Realizing his mistake, Malvo exits the building and scans the parking lot for Lester.
 Seeing no one, he lights a cigarette and walks away as Lester nervously watches from a distance.